aten2001/gt_isye6501/hw12/README.md

     - Number of continuous months unpaid - count data, Poisson or Negative Binomial.
 Expect most to be 1.
     - Amount owed - Positive number, you'd expect someone to be extremely in the hole to be most likely to not be able to repay.
     - Has the customer contacted the power company about the late/missing payment - binary yes/no
-    - I beleive power companies look at your credit report or can so they may be able to glean the **following:**
+    - I believe power companies look at your credit report or can so they may be able to glean the **following:**
       - Estimated income
       - estimated rent or mortgage payment
       - amount of total debt owed
       - have they been sent to collections by someone else previously
     - Clustering results (from KNN or DBSCAN as input for logistic regression input)
-  - **use:**Logistic Regression Model(s), a clustering algorithm to feed one of the logistic models
+  - **use:** Logistic Regression Model(s), a clustering algorithm to feed one of the logistic models
   - **to:** To create different confidence intervals likely hood to pay back the power company, and one to determine if its possible for a customer to pay back the power company.
 Remember, we only want to turn the power off if they have the ability to the power company but choose not too.

-Our dataset we'll be analyzing is the collectoin of customers that currently owe the power company money regardless if this is their first missed bill or their hundreth.
+Our dataset we'll be analyzing is the collection of customers that currently owe the power company money regardless if this is their first missed bill or their hundredth.
 Because we want to avoid as many false positives (turning power off on those who were going to pay the company back), we want to use a model where we are able to easily move our cutoff point to allow for more Type I error so we can further reduce our Type II error.
-These models include, Support Vector Machines (SVMs), Logistic Regression, and Quadradic Discriminant Analysis (QDA).
-We will not use QDA since it assumes the predictor matrix, _X_, is drawn from a Normal Distribution while we are likely to have categorical or poisson distributed features.
+These models include, Support Vector Machines (SVMs), Logistic Regression, and Quadratic Discriminant Analysis (QDA).
+We will not use QDA since it assumes the predictor matrix, _X_, is drawn from a Normal Distribution while we are likely to have categorical or Poisson distributed features.
 SVMs are very cool and generally good models when we have a large data set but can be hard to explain to the general public.
-Mapping a data set into higher dimensional feature space allowes the SVM to draw a line in the gaps between groups, but is hard for people to invision.
-SVM are, generally,  non-probabalistic models which prevent us from drawing different confidence lines.
+Mapping a data set into higher dimensional feature space allows the SVM to draw a line in the gaps between groups, but is hard for people to envision.
+SVM are, generally,  non-probabilistic models which prevent us from drawing different confidence lines.
 I wish to have different levels of confidence to help us set our priority list determining which customers should have their power turned off first.
-I am not considering Descision Trees since they are imfamous for overfitting and I'm avoiding using a Random Forest because it doesn't give me the control over the types of error as I would like (i.e. I cannot focus on minimizing type II error as easily).
+I am not considering Decision Trees since they are infamous for overfitting and I'm avoiding using a Random Forest because it doesn't give me the control over the types of error as I would like (i.e. I cannot focus on minimizing type II error as easily).
 This leaves Logistic Regression as our main model to create probabilities of who is likely to pay back the company next month.
 Before running this model, we should first use the data collected to produce a model that suggests whether the customer is able to pay back the power company.
 We should tend to use a higher cutoff point as there will be some subjectivity used here.
-Aggragating all of the information above and making estimates of bills, debts, income and using a clustering method like KNN or DBSCAN to cluster people (dangerous to do this read [Weapons of Math Destruction](https://www.amazon.com/Weapons-Math-Destruction-Increases-Inequality/dp/0553418815) ) to see if people appear as though they are able to pay back the company.
+Aggregating all of the information above and making estimates of bills, debts, income and using a clustering method like KNN or DBSCAN to cluster people (dangerous to do this read [Weapons of Math Destruction](https://www.amazon.com/Weapons-Math-Destruction-Increases-Inequality/dp/0553418815) ) to see if people appear as though they are able to pay back the company.
 Once we have an estimate on whether or not